exclaves/exclaves.github.io/content/posts/2023-03-06-harlemermeer/index.md

 {{< img "assets/IMG_2783.jpg" "an image of several dikes under construction, earthen mounds" "Michael Heizer, City" >}}

-*_vaart_ is a nice flexible word - it can mean a canal, but most commonly refers to a sailing boat trip. however, it also stretches to a flight, a canal, a transit "way" of any sort, the concept of navigation, and even the concept of travel itself, i.e., movement through space.
+*_vaart_ is a nice flexible word - it can mean a canal, but most commonly refers to a sailing boat trip.
+However, it also stretches to a flight, a canal, a transit "way" of any sort, the concept of navigation, and even the concept of travel itself, i.e., movement through space.